csstools/postcss-font-magician/README.md

 <img align="right" width="135" height="95" src="http://postcss.github.io/postcss/logo-leftp.png" title="Philosopher’s stone, logo of PostCSS">

-[PostCSS Font Magician] is a [PostCSS] plugin that magically generates all your `@font-face` rules.
+[PostCSS Font Magician] is a [PostCSS] plugin that magically generates all of your `@font-face` rules.
 Never write a `@font-face` rule again.

-Local fonts are referenced automatically.
-Chill bandwidth.
+Google Fonts are used automatically.

-Google Fonts can be added automatically.
-No thinking required.
+Local fonts are used automatically.

-Using fonts from another directory?
+Using fonts in a directory?
 Just specify the `directory`.
 That’s it.
 Really.

-Want Bootstrap’s typography?
-Fallbacks for `serif` and `sans-serif` are already configured.
-Enjoy.
+Like Bootstrap typography?
+Families for `serif` and `sans-serif` are already configured.

 ```css
 /* before */